BenchR267/blog/content/post/POP_Network_2.md

 }
 ```

 An `Authenticator` is a type that is able to **authenticate** a given request.
 It **doesn't matter** for the client how this is done, it's just important that the correct **header** values are set.
-So before sending the actual request, the client gives it's authenticator the chance to authenticate the request.
+So before sending the actual request, the client gives its authenticator the chance to authenticate the request.
 Here is a **very basic implementation** of an authenticator:

 ```Swift
 public struct SimpleAuthenticator: Authenticator {